-The delivery room is a wonderful place and horrible place.
+The delivery room can be both a wonderful place and a horrible place.
 Before hitting the labor and delivery ward, make a list of rules that everyone needs to follow.

 - Keep food out of the delivery room.
-The smells of food will either make mom sick or make her hungry for something she can't have.
+The smell of food will either make mom sick or make her hungry for something she can't have.

 - Don't be a water cooler messenger.
 If you're allowed in the delivery room, what you see there needs to stay there.